php/doc-base/docs/translating.md

 Translating documentation into other languages might look like a complicated process, but in fact, it's rather simple.

+Because any files that are not yet translated are automatically included from the English version of the manual when the HTML and other versions of the translated manual are built, only files that are translated should be added to the repository for a translation.
+Untranslated files that are added to the repository could otherwise become out-of-date and cause problems with building the translated manual.

 Every file in Git has a *commit hash*.
 It is basically the current version of the specified file.
 We use commit hashes to check if a file is synchronized with its English counterpart: to find out if the translation is up-to-date.
 That's why every